 Target Distribution Center

-In 2016, the organization chose select TPS schools to be recipients of the annual Day of Service activities.
+In 2016, the Target Distribution Center chose Topeka Public Schools to be recipients of the annual Day of Service activities.

-In 2015, the organization gifted TPS elementary schools with school supplies.
-They continue to be an ongoing partnership with TPSF in 2016.
+In 2015, Advisors Excel gifted Topeka Public Schools elementary schools with school supplies.
+They continue to be a generous partner every year.

-In April 2015, NOTO in partnership with the Foundation developed and supplied banners in the NOTO district.
+In April 2015, NOTO Arts Center in partnership with the Topeka Public Schools Foundation developed and supplied banners in the NOTO district.

 The Kansas State Nurses Association

 In 2015, The Kansas State Nurses Association provided school nurses with equipment to support student health needs.

-In 2013, the organization gave the TPS Foundation a monetary award in support of the THS AVID program.
+In 2013, AT&T gave the Topeka Public Schools Foundation a monetary award in support of the Topeka High School AVID program.

 Lynn & Lew Mills Young Readers Book Fund

-In 2004 Mr. and Mrs. Mills established a designated fund through the Topeka Public Schools Foundation.
+In 2004, Mr. and Mrs. Mills established a designated fund through the Topeka Public Schools Foundation.
 This fund provides additional resources for book purchases at McEachron Elementary School.
-In 2009 a fund at Avondale East Elementary school was also established.
-If you would like to start a special, designated fund, please contact the TPS Foundation office at (785) 295-3018.
+In 2009, a fund at Avondale East Elementary school was also established.
+If you would like to start a special designated fund, please contact the TPS Foundation office at (785) 295-3018.

 Parents As Teachers (PAT) Pine Ridge Project

-The Foundation, in collaboration with Topeka Housing Authority and TPS Parents as Teachers, supported an outreach program designed to serve 40 families with children prenatal to age three, in the Pine Ridge Community Center.
-Programs available to families include personalized home visits, weekly play groups, and a book and toy lending library.
-Foundation dollars were expended to develop the lending library serving in excess of 100 children.
+The Topeka Public Schools Foundation, in collaboration with Topeka Housing Authority and TPS Parents as Teachers, supported an outreach program designed to serve 40 families with children prenatal to age three living in the Pine Ridge Community Center.
+Programs available to families include personalized home visits, weekly play groups and a book and toy lending library.
+TPS Foundation dollars were expended to develop the lending library serving in over 100 children.

 TPS Summer Music Program

-An annual Foundation-sponsored Summer Music Program was initiated in 2010 and provides an opportunity for participation in band, strings and choir beyond the traditional school year.
+An annual Topeka Public Schools Foundation-sponsored Summer Music Program was initiated in 2010.
+It provides an opportunity for participation in band, strings and choir beyond the traditional school year.
 The Program is held at a TPS high school on a rotating basis in the month of June.
-It provides music instruction during the summer to retain and enhance skills of band and strings students who have completed grades 3-8.
-An additional component is an Honor Choir for students in grades 4-8 who are chosen to participate through auditions.
+It provides music instruction during the summer to retain and enhance skills of band and strings for third through eighth grade students.
+An additional component is an Honor Choir for fourth through eighth grade students, who are chosen to participate through auditions.
 Approximately 200 elementary and middle school students participate in the program annually.
 Additionally, 10 high school students participate as mentors.

-Enrollment includes students from every school in the District.
+Enrollment includes students from every school in the district.
 The program affords an opportunity for full-scale participation of every interested student without imposing a registration fee.
-It is felt the program strengthens the District music program.
+The TPS Summer Music Program helps strengthen the district's music program.

 Leave A Legacy

-Honor the anniversary, birth, life and more, of someone by making a Foundation contribution in the name of a company or individual.
+Honor the anniversary, birth, life and more of someone by making a Topeka Public Schools Foundation contribution in the name of a company or individual.
 If requested, certificates when appropriate can be sent to the individual or company to inform them of the honor.

 Honor an Educator

 Make a contribution in living memory or in tribute of a special occasion.
-Honor a friend, relative or colleague, or a TPS teacher who has made a difference to you or your children.
+Honor a friend, relative, colleague or a Topeka Public Schools teacher who has made a difference to you or your children.
 Send a memorial contribution in recognition of a death.
 Your recipient will receive an attractive personalized certificate to keep and cherish the honor.
 The Topeka Public Schools Foundation will receive a gift that will continue educational opportunities for Topeka youth.
 The certificate can be delivered by us, or you can deliver it yourself and express your sentiment in person.